 - Legal Considerations, Permits, and Rules

 - Things to Do While Car Camping

 Why Car Camping?

 There are plenty of reasons to go car camping.
 For many, the main appeal is that car camping an easy and comfortable way to enjoy the outdoors.
 You don’t have to rough it too much.
 You can drive directly to your campsite to set up.
 There is no need to carry a heavy backpack or pack specialty gear.
 Very little planning is required.
 Regardless of where you live, there are plenty of nearby public lands and campgrounds where you can go car camping.
-You can also pack comfortable gear such as a big tent and air mattress and all of the blankets and pillows that you need.
+You can also pack comfortable gear such as a big tent, cots or air mattress, and all of the blankets and pillows that you need.
 If you pack a camp stove and cooler, you can eat great too.

 Car camping is also a safe way for beginners to get into camping.
 Maybe you don’t have the skills or experience necessary to plan a big backpacking trip.
 Because you’re sleeping right next to your car, you can simply drive home if something goes wrong.
 It’s also easy to leave if you’re not having fun.
 Car camping is a perfect introduction for those who are new to camping.
 When you’re ready for more of a challenge, you can pick a more remote site or take day trips and use your camp as a base.